 2. In a bowl, mix together the flour, baking powder, and ground cinnamon.

 3. In the same bowl, pour in the milk, oil/melted butter, and maple syrup.
 Mix until a smooth batter forms.
-It is ok if there are a few small lumps in the batter.
+It is okay if there are a few small lumps in the batter.
 Let the batter stand for 1-2 minutes.

 4. Melt additional butter/oil on the preheated pan to fully coat it.
 Pour about 1 tablespoon portions of batter around the pan and gently spread it to form small mini circles.
 If you prefer to make larger-sized pancakes, pour more batter onto the pan.